kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 * extended resource backed by device plugin uses pod's spec.containers[].resources.requests to request for resources, it consumes the capacity from node's status.capacity.
-It is of type: string, int
+It is of type: string, int64
 * dynamic resource uses `ResourceClaim` to request for resources, and `ResourceSlice` to provide resource capacity.
 A pod asks for resources through resource claim requests in pod's spec.resources.claims.
 Dynamic resource type